hellomypastor/OpenSandbox/examples/aio-sandbox/README.md

 You can find the latest version [here](https://github.com/agent-infra/sandbox/pkgs/container/sandbox).

-You can pre pull the target image which is used in the example.
+You can pre-pull the target image which is used in the example.

 ### Notes (Docker runtime requirement)